 - Though Drive file stream on your desktop

-This guide to use Google Drive has been compiled with various functions using either one of the above depending upon users accessibility.
+This guide to using Google Drive has been compiled with various functions using either one of the above depending upon the user's accessibility.

 How to upload files on Google Drive through Web